AkisStavropoulos/eye_movement_analysis/README.md

 - To run the **demo dataset**: download EyeMovementDataset_demo.mat

-2) Download all content of the repo.
+2) Download all content from the repo AkisStavropoulos/eye_movement_analysis.

-3) Add to path both the main_repo and helper_functions folders.
+3) Add to your MATLAB path both the main_repo and helper_functions folders and subfolders.

 4) You can find the main script under /main_repo with the name EyesEmbodyInternalBeliefs_code.m.

-5) In **line 9** of that script, change the data folder path to correspond to the folder you saved the dataset in (demo or full dataset), e.g., data_folder = 'C:\Users\me\Data\';
+5) In **line 9** of the EyesEmbodyInternalBeliefs_code.m script, change the data folder path to correspond to the folder you saved the dataset in (demo or full dataset), e.g., data_folder = 'C:\Users\me\Data\';
-- If you are using the demo dataset, make sure you also change the name of the file to load from 'EyeMovementDataset.mat' to 'EyeMovementDataset_demo.mat' in **line 20**.
+- Note: if you are using the demo dataset, make sure you also change the name of the file to load from 'EyeMovementDataset.mat' to 'EyeMovementDataset_demo.mat' in **line 20**.

-6) Run this script and the data analysis will start and the figures shown in the manuscript will be produced and should look identical.
+6) Run this script to start the data analysis and the figures shown in the manuscript will be produced (they should look identical when running the code on the full dataset).

 * It should take less than 5 minutes for the whole code to run (including loading of dataset).